axoflow/axosyslog-core-docs/content/shared/chunk/option-destination-mqtt-template.md

 | Type:    | string                         |
 | Default: | `$ISODATE $HOST $MSGHDR$MSG` |

-*Description:* Specifies the message template that {{% productparam "abbrev" %}} sends to the MQTT broker.
+*Description:* Specifies the message template that {{% param "product.abbrev" %}} sends to the MQTT broker.

 If you want to use macros in templates, see {{% xref "/docs/chapter-manipulating-messages/customizing-message-format/reference-macros/_index.md" %}}.